 Specifies the community list name.
 Allowed values are any string up to 32 characters composed of printable, 7-bit ASCII characters.
 If the string contains special characters (#, \$, spaces, and so on), the entire string must be enclosed within double quotes.

 comm-id

 Specifies the community ID.
-Note that up to 15 community ID strings can be specified up to a total maximum of 72 characters.
+Up to 15 community ID strings can be specified, to a maximum of 72 characters.